-Envirosult's Business Model
+Envirosult's Business Model To Our Impact Roadmap

-With our NonProfit Status, funds will be generated to aid small communities and their safe drinking water needs.
+Funds will be generated to aid small communities and their safe drinking water needs.
 These methods will be direct solicitation, presentations, government and private grants, social media posts, social influencers, telemarketing and other means.

 Large numbers of small communities don’t access readily available grants and certain types of beneficial loans.
 This is because of the lack of personnel, knowledge of grant writing, and information about funding sources.
 We will serve as liaisons.